ibm-cloud-docs/Cloudant/api/monitoring.md

 If you prefer,
 you can choose to receive the results in [`raw` format](#with-format=raw).

-The results include a text string that identifies the metric stored on the server providing the API capability, for example:
+The results include a text string that identifies the metric that is stored on the server that provides the API capability, for example:

 ```